RepairShopr/react-native-signature-capture/README.md

 + **saveImageFileInExtStorage** : Make this props true, if you want to save the image file in external storage.
 Default is false.
 Warning: Image file will be visible in gallery or any other image browsing app

-+ **strokeColor** : sets the pencil color of the signature view.
++ **strokeColor** [new]: sets the pencil color of the signature view.
 Supported Color format are  #RRGGBB #AARRGGBB 'red', 'blue', 'green', 'black', 'white', 'gray', 'cyan', 'magenta', 'yellow', 'lightgray', 'darkgray'.

 + **showNativeButtons** : If this props is made to true, it will display the native buttons "Save" and "Reset".